Echo Lake (software)

-Echo Lake was perhaps the most notable multimedia software product produced by Delrina, which debuted in February 1995.
+Echo Lake was the most notable multimedia software product produced by Delrina, which debuted in June 1995.
 It was touted internally as a "cross [of] Quark Xpress and Myst".
 It featured an immersive 3D environment where a user could go to a virtual desktop in a virtual office and assemble video and audio clips along with images, and then print them out as either a virtual book other users of the program could use, or for print.
 It was a highly innovative product for its time, and ultimately was hampered by the inability of many users able to input their own multimedia content easily into a computer from that period.

-Creative Wonders bought the rights to the Echo Lake multimedia product, which was re-shaped as an introductory program on multimedia and re-released as Family Album Creator.
+Creative Wonders bought the rights to the Echo Lake multimedia product, which was re-shaped as an introductory program on multimedia and re-released as Family Album Creator in 1996.